Andrea Marshall

 Andrea Marshall is a marine biologist known for wildlife conservation and research on large marine animals like manta rays & whale sharks.
 Marshall is co-founder and a principal scientist of the Marine Megafauna Foundation, where she leads many of MMF’s projects around the world.

 Marshall is the subject of the Natural World documentary Andrea: Queen of Mantas.
 In 2013, she was named a National Geographic "Emerging Explorer" for her pioneering research and conservation work.

+In early 2024, Marshall suffered a life-threatening stroke as a result of a ruptured aneurism while working in Mexico.
+Marshall survived after weeks in a coma, but lives with life-changing impairments.

 Early life and education

 Marshall's interest for marine life started around age five and she was certified to dive at 12.
 In her youth she was always most interested in sharks.
 She did an undergraduate degree at the College of Creative Studies at the University of California Santa Barbara in the United States.

 In 2008, Marshall earned her PhD from the University of Queensland in Australia.
 She was the first person in the world to be awarded a PhD for manta ray ecology.